Monday, September 11, 2006

 I would say because of lots of perseverance and patience.
 I kept on following up with Mohit Suri and Mahesh Bhatt.
 I always wanted to be a part of Woh Lamhe mainly because it is a very prestigious project.

-always want to become an actor?
+Did you always want to become an actor?

 Yes.
 It was always my dream to become an actor.